sketch-city/voting-machine-mapping/README.md

 # voting-machine-mapping

 ## Rationale

+This project aims to highlight regional differences in voting machines across counties in Texas.
+It will help us better understand vulnerabilities in various system and the number of voters who could be affected by compromised equipment.

 In Texas, elections are administered at the county level.
-The State of Texas has a pre-approved list of voting machines that can be bought and implemented at each county's discretion.
-This project aims to highlight regional differences in voting machines across counties in Texas.
-This will help us:
+The State of Texas issues a pre-approved list of voting machines that can be bought and implemented at each county's discretion.

-- Understand the prevelance of known vulnurabilities (e.g. how many voters are potentially affected by a specific security flaw?)
-- Make recommendations for the security, maintainence, and eventual upgrade of voting machines
-- Prepare voters with hyper-specific sample ballots that match the machine in their county
+Over time, equipment is upgraded and replaced by the counties.
+In order to understand the "inventory" of voting machines, the State conducts an annual survey of the counties.

+This data is publicly available, but it is difficult to access.
+It is published as a PDF.

+We will create a dataset of voting equipment and known vulnerabilities.
+We will also map the data.

 ## To Do
 ### Research